Yuhan-Fei/SMRTnet/README.md

 ### :pushpin: Datasets for inference:
-The benchmark datasets for SMRTnet is available in the data folder: `MYC_IRES.txt` and `MYC_RIBOTAC.txt`
+The demo data for SMRTnet inference is available in the data folder: `MYC_IRES.txt` and `MYC_RIBOTAC.txt`

+we also provided a curated library consisting of 7,350 compounds of natural products and metabolites for drug screening.
+Specifically, we integrated five natural product libraries from the in-house chemical library of the Center of Pharmaceutical Technology, Tsinghua University (http://cpt.tsinghua.edu.cn/hts/), including the Natural Product Library for HTS , the BBP Natural Product Library , the TargetMol Natural Compound Library , the MCE Natural Product Library , and the Pharmacodia Natural Product Library. `natural_compounds.txt`

 The length of RNA should ≥31nt, and the sequence length should equal to the structure length.
 Data are split by tab and ignore the first header row.